Should You Blog in The First, Second, or Third Point of View?

 All three POVs have their uses, so the question becomes, which one should you use for your blog?
 In my view, it comes down to a few key factors.

-Choosing a Point of View
+Choosing A Point Of View

 1. Who is the person writing and publishing the content?
 Content Powered is my business and my blog, and I write from my perspective, with my own experiences and anecdotes.
 I focus on how my experiences can help you, though, which makes my writing more of a hybrid first/second POV, or more of a second-person POV across the board, depending on how you define it.